rschristopher/rschristopher.github.io/src/criticisms/quantum-computing.md

  NSF
  for grant money
  (fiat science),
- nor working on scammy
+ nor promoting scammy
  shitcoins,
  they
- could be funding themselves -- they could quickly become the wealthiest entities on earth -- unless they're full of shit and would be wise to write a
+ could be funding themselves -- they could be the wealthiest people on earth -- unless they're full of shit.
- BIP
- rather than dumb
- fearmongering about
- topics they probably
- don't actually understand.

-This bounty is real.
+The bounty is real.
+Develop a quantum computer
+ that breaks Bitcoin's
+ elliptical curve algorithm.
 These coins are otherwise
  considered lost.
 If the price started